Rohithkadaveru/YelpProto/Readme.md

    ```JS
    YELP_API_KEY="YELP_KEY_HERE"
    ```

+### Demo

+1. Demo vide is located at /demo/video.mp4
+2. Debug apk is located at /demo/YelpProto.apk

 ### Known Bugs

 1. If a Network/API error occurs, moving between screens would trigger error dialog even if it's not valid anymore.